Take Five: Fighting fires

 Cue "flash" PMIs due on Nov.
 22 from Japan and the euro area; numbers widely regarded as a forward-looking indicator of economic health.

-October PMIs pointed to some stabilization, raising expectations that hefty central bank easing had helped the global economy to bottom out.
+October PMIs pointed to some stabilisation, raising expectations that hefty central bank easing had helped the global economy to bottom out.

 On the flip side, Sino-U.S. trade uncertainty drags on, making it harder to call a turnaround in the data.
 No wonder then, that after weeks of heavy selling, government bond yields are heading down again.